ZyMa-1/Conways_game_of_life_widget/info/About.md

 'ConwaysGameOfLifeConfigManager' (Config Manager) and 'ConwaysGameOfLifePropertiesManager' (Properties Manager).
 Then there are similarities between Model-View and Engine-Widget approaches.
 Engine acts as a model, providing information to the view.
-While Widget communicates with the model and displays it to user!
+While Widget communicates with the model  to obtain information from it and display it to the user!

 ### ABCs

 `class MySerializable(ABC)` is used to ensure the `savable_properties_names` method is implemented.
-It is used to obtain properties that are essential If the widget's configuration is intended to be saved into '.json' format.
+It is used to obtain properties that are essential If the widget's configuration is intended to be saved into JSON format.

 `class MyPropertySignalAccessor(ABC)` is used to ensure the `get_property_changed_signal` method is implemented.
 The story with this is quite different.
-The `QtCore.Property` class, which is the qt equivalent to python's `property` accepts `notify=` keyword argument, but has NO WAY of obtaining in back assuming I have the `Property` object.
+The `QtCore.Property` class, which is the Qt equivalent to python's `property` accepts `notify` keyword argument, but has NO WAY of obtaining it back from thee `Property` object.
 So the `get_property_changed_signal` method is used to obtain such signals.
 Mostly it is implemented by enforcing fixed name convention for all the notify signals.